Becoming (Yolanda Adams album)

 Becoming is the eleventh studio album by American singer Yolanda Adams.
 Her first album in four years, it was released on May 3, 2011 on N-House Music Group as a Wal-Mart exclusive.
 Its release was preceded by the lead single "Be Still" which reached number 4 on the Billboard Gospel Songs.
-A critical success, Becoming received Stellar Awards, NAACP Image Awards, and GMA Dove Awards nominations.
-It won Adams won her fourth Best Gospel Artist.
+A critical success, Becoming, received Stellar Awards, NAACP Image Awards, and GMA Dove Awards nominations.
+It won Adams her fourth Best Gospel Artist.